perriefidelis/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 Optimistic rollups are considered “optimistic” because they assume off-chain transactions are valid and don't publish proofs of validity for transaction batches posted on-chain.
 This separates optimistic rollups from [zero-knowledge rollups](/developers/docs/scaling/zk-rollups) that publish cryptographic [proofs of validity](/glossary/#validity-proof) for off-chain transactions.

 Optimistic rollups instead rely on a fraud-proving scheme to detect cases where transactions are not calculated correctly.
-After a rollup batch is submitted on Ethereum, there's a time window (called a challenge period) during which anyone can challenge the results of a rollup transaction by computing a [fraud proof](/glossary/#fraud-proof).
+After a rollup batch is submitted on Ethereum, there's a time window (called a challenge period) during which anyone can challenge the results of a rollup transaction by computing a [fault proof](/glossary/#fraud-proof).

-If the fraud proof succeeds, the rollup protocol re-executes the transaction(s) and updates the rollup's state accordingly.
-The other effect of a successful fraud proof is that the sequencer responsible for including the incorrectly executed transaction in a block receives a penalty.
+If the fault proof succeeds, the rollup protocol re-executes the transaction(s) and updates the rollup's state accordingly.
+The other effect of a successful fault proof is that the sequencer responsible for including the incorrectly executed transaction in a block receives a penalty.

 If the rollup batch remains unchallenged (i.e., all transactions are correctly executed) after the challenge period elapses, it is deemed valid and accepted on Ethereum.
 Others can continue to build on an unconfirmed rollup block, but with a caveat: transaction results will be reversed if based on an incorrectly executed transaction published previously.